 Try diversifying your customers.

-Never Rely on One Customer
+How to Build Your Customer Base: Never Rely on One Customer

 For the longevity of your business, avoid relying on one customer to contribute to your revenue.
 Try broadening your audience to prepare for different seasons and reasons why people shop for certain products and services.
-Fall, for instance, has parents and children shopping for back-to-school while the beginning of summer attracts shoppers seeking beach and outdoor gear.
+Fall, for instance, has parents and children shopping for back-to-school, while the beginning of summer attracts shoppers seeking beach and outdoor gear.

 Expanding your target audience would also cover all of your bases when it comes to achieving brand recognition.
 When you sell products and services to multiple customers, for example, you may be branching out to those who live in different geographic locations, which is a huge benefit to your company in the long-run.

-Diversify for the Holiday Season
+Diversifying Your Customers for the Holiday Season

 For businesses, the holidays are a season of highs and lows.
 When diversifying for the holidays, consider your budget.
 Businesses tend to cut budgets around the holiday season, and to make up for a possible deficit in revenue, consider diversifying your customers.
 If you focus on earning the majority of your revenue from one type of consumer, then when it comes time to cut your expenditure budget, you may be losing out on what you can offer to one specific audience.